Simplicity is underrated. Rustic French Honey Cake is pure simplicity. Rich honey flavour in a…

 Address: 1678 Church St, Port Williams, Nova Scotia Canada

-Our second wine stop on this tour, Blomidon Estates is a boutique winery worth going out of the way for.
+Our second wine stop on our Nova Scotia foodie tour, Blomidon Estates is a boutique winery worth going out of the way for.
 A small shop and an equally tight offering of wines, this can be a one of those stops that wows you.
 I say ‘can’ because taste is subjective, what I adore might not be your cup of tea (or wine), but after sending flocks of clients over many years I feel confident you’ll find something at Blomidon to suit your tastes.

 Building wines from 100% Nova Scotia grapes, Blomidon Estates has been one of my hot, relativity undiscovered, picks in Nova Scotia’s emerging wine market for years, and they’re now seeing solid action on the international wine awards scene.